Introduction

 Performance Testing

-I will be testing the drive on a X79 Asus P9X79 Workstation motherboard.The Seagate will be connected to one of the native Intel SATA 6gb/s port with ACHI mode enabled and the latest Intel RSTE driver installed.Operating system is 64-bit Windows 7 Ultimate edition.The drive's firmware was also updated to version CC4H.Drive was allocated a 4096 allocation size in windows,quickly formatted and tested free of data.
+I will be testing the drive on a X79 Asus P9X79 Workstation motherboard.The Seagate will be connected to one of the native Intel SATA 6gb/s port with ACHI mode enabled and the latest Intel RSTE driver installed.Operating system is 64-bit Windows 7 Ultimate edition.The drive's firmware was also updated to version CC4H.Drive was allocated a 4096 allocation size in windows,quickly formatted and tested f

 Crystal Disk Mark 3.0.1